Last Updated | December 1, 2022

 Many EHR systems also have tools for clinical decision support, so physicians can reference literature and look up different conditions to help treat patients.

-Paper records are paper-based and kept in folders, that then kept filed into a larger filing system.
+Paper records are paper-based and kept in folders, that are then kept filed into a larger filing system.
 They can take up too much physical space, and are easier to lose or misfile.
 There are two ways to organize these:

 Source-Oriented Medical Records